The CCL June Conference & Lobby Day

 How are lobby schedules created?

 We cross reference the availability you provided when you registered, and we place you into appointments based on your availability, your congressional district, and the need for volunteers to fill meetings where we do not have any or enough constituents to fill the meeting.
 We try to have no more than 4-6 people per meeting, depending on the number of people we have attending Lobby Day.
+We estimate each volunteer lobbyist to have 2-3 meetings.

-We kindly ask that you love the schedule you get.
+We kindly ask that you love the schedule you receive.
 The process of coordinating the schedule is complex and changes have domino effects.
 Often there are more constituents than space available in Capitol Hill offices.
 Sometimes congressional staffers have requested a limit on the number of people attending the meeting.
 If for any reason you cannot attend a meeting we ask that you notify the meeting leader, which can be found on your lobby schedule.

-What time will lobby meetings be scheduled on June 13th?
+What time will lobby meetings be scheduled on July 22nd?

 When will I be notified of the lobby team I am on?

-Lobby day registration closes May 21, 11:59pm ET sharp, no exceptions.
+Lobby day registration closes July 3rd, 11:59 p.m.
+ET sharp, no exceptions.
 This gives us enough time to assemble the lobby teams and schedules from available lobbyists.
-We’ll notify you of your team members the week of May 29th, so you’ll have plenty of time to meet with your team to plan before lobby day on June 13th.
+We’ll notify you of your team members the week of July 16th, so you’ll have plenty of time to meet with your team to plan before lobby day on July 22nd.

-Who makes the appointments for lobby meetings in DC?
+Who makes the appointments for lobby meetings in D.C.?

 Designated CCL Congressional Liaisons or Appointment Setters will make appointments with congressional offices.
 In some cases, CCL interns will make appointments.
 If you have questions about the appointment setting process or responsibilities, email .